Fluid flow generates bacterial conjugation hotspots by increasing the rate of shear-driven cell-cell encounters

-We hypothesize that the detrimental impact of shear at high shear rates arises either because cell-cell encounters are too short for cells to form mating pairs or because the shear forces acting on cells become so strong they can disrupt the mating process.
-The average encounter duration $t_\tn{encounter}$ can be estimated as~\cite{Hutchinson2007} \be t_\tn{encounter}=V_\tn{cell}/\Gamma, \ee where $V_\tn{cell}=4/3\pi r^3$ is the cell volume (we take $r=\SI{1}{\micro\meter}$ for both donors and recipients).
-This time (Fig.~\ref{fig:Fig2}D) represents the time needed to sweep a volume equal to the cell volume.
-Based on this estimate, a donor-recipient encounter lasts approximately 0.3 s at low shear rates~($\dot\gamma=\SI{1e-1}{\per\second}$) and drops to 0.4 ms at the highest shear rate~($\dot\gamma=\SI{1e3}{\per\second}$).
-Previous work showed that pilus extension and retraction each take about twenty seconds with an additional twenty seconds of lag time between the extension and retraction~\cite{Goldlust2023}.
-These timescales are longer than the encounter duration, which leaves increasingly little time for a pilus to attach to the surface of a recipient as the shear rate increases.
-Another mechanism that may hamper the plasmid transfer is the disruption of donor-recipient pairs that have already formed by the fluid shear forces.
-The magnitude of the hydrodynamic force acting upon two touching cells in a shear flow can be estimated as~\cite{goren1971hydrodynamic,Husband1992} \be f_\tn{shear}=6.12\pi\mu r^2 \dot\gamma, \ee where $\mu$ is the dynamic viscosity of the liquid.
-With $r=\SI{1}{\micro\meter}$ and $\mu=\SI{0.8}{\milli\pascal\second}$, we find that the shear force acting on the connection between the two cells exceeds 10 pN at the highest shear rate ($\dot\gamma=\SI{1e3}{\per\second}$, Fig.~\ref{fig:Fig2}E).
-The polymerization machinery in type IV pili produces forces that can, for brief transients, reach 100 pN~\cite{merz2000pilus}.
-Similarly, force-extension measurements of F pili show that forces above 10 pN start to mechanically extend a pilus~\cite{Patkowski2023}.
-Thus, the decrease in the conjugation rate at the highest shear rate ($\dot\gamma=\SI{1e3}{\per\second}$) may come from the shear forces partly preventing pilus retraction.
+Even after successful attachment, the shear force can hamper the plasmid transfer.
+The pilus takes about twenty seconds~\cite{Goldlust2023} to retract and bring the cells together to form a stable pair, although DNA transfer can also occur while the pilus is extended~\cite{Goldlust2023}.
+The magnitude of the shear force acting upon two touching cells can be estimated as~\cite{goren1971hydrodynamic,Husband1992} \be f_\tn{shear}=6.12\pi\mu r^2 \dot\gamma, \ee where $\mu$ is the dynamic viscosity of the liquid.
+Taking $\mu=\SI{0.8}{\milli\pascal\second}$ for water, we find that the shear force acting on the connection between the two cells exceeds 10 pN at the highest shear rate ($\dot\gamma=\SI{1e3}{\per\second}$), even approaching 100 pN for large cells (Fig.~\ref{fig:Fig2}E).
+The polymerization machinery in type IV pili produces forces that can, for brief times, reach 100 pN~\cite{merz2000pilus}.
+Similarly, force-extension measurements of F pili have shown that forces above 10 pN start to mechanically extend a pilus~\cite{Patkowski2023}.
+Thus, the decrease in the conjugation rate at the highest shear rate ($\dot\gamma=\SI{1e3}{\per\second}$) may arise because shear forces hamper pilus retraction.
 Alternatively, even if the pilus manages to retract, the shear forces may still separate the mating cells during the subsequent plasmid transfer stage, which takes at least several minutes~\cite{Babic_Science2008,Goldlust2023}.
-At the highest shear rates reached in our experiment, the shear did not irreversibly damage the cells or pili.
-To test this, we performed conjugation experiments with the R1-19 plasmid where we first exposed cells to the highest shear rate used in our experiments ($\dot\gamma=\SI{1e3}{\per\second}$) and then reverted back to the optimal shear rate ($\dot\gamma=\SI{1e2}{\per\second}$).
-We compared the measured conjugation rates with a control experiment in which cells were exposed only to the optimal shear rate~(SI).
-These experiments showed that cells fully recovered the same maximal conjugation rate at the optimal shear rate after initial exposure to the higher shear rate.
-Overall, several mechanisms, such as short encounter duration, which prevents mating pair formation, and high shear forces, which interrupt pilus retraction or separate mating pairs, may drive the drop in conjugation rate observed at high shear rates.